A Deterministic Approximation to Neural SDEs: Bidimensional Moment Matching

 \subsection{Assumed Process Density}

-As the marginal distribution of a discretized NSDE (Eq. \ref{eq:recursion}) is also intractable for non-trivial architectures, we approximate the marginal at every step $k$ by a normal density
+As the solution to the nested integrals, which describes the $k$-step transition density of a discretized NSDE (Eq. \ref{eq:recursion}), is intractable for non-trivial architectures, we approximate the transition kernel at every step $k$ by a normal density

-where $\mu_{k}:=\mathbb{E}[z_{k}]$ and $\Sigma_{k}:=\mathrm{Cov}[z_{k}]$ are with respect to the stochastic process.
-This approximation simplifies the problem to calculating the first two moments of $z_{k}$.
-Plugging the assumed density in Eq. \ref{eq:mom-match} into the recurrence relation for estimation of $p(z_{k+1})$, as defined in Eq. \ref{eq:recursion}, amounts to approximating the marginal process distribution at every time point by matching moments progressively in time direction.
-We refer to this chain of operations as {\it Horizontal Moment Matching (HMM)}.
+with mean $\mu_{k}$ and covariance $\Sigma_{k}$.
+This approximation simplifies the problem to calculating the first two moments of the transition kernel.
+Plugging the {\it Assumed Density (AD)} in Eq. \ref{eq:mom-match} into the recurrence relation for estimation of $p(x_{k}|x_0)$, as defined in Eq. \ref{eq:recursion}, amounts to approximating the transition kernel at every time point by matching moments progressively in time direction.
+We refer to this chain of operations as {\it Horizontal Moment Matching } (HMM).

-Calculating $\mu_{k+1}$ and $\Sigma_{k+1}$ does not appear to be a simpler problem at the first sight than solving Eq. \ref{eq:recursion}.
-However, it is possible to obtain a more pleasant expression by reparameterizing $p(z_{k+1})$ as
+Calculating $\mu_{k}$ and $\Sigma_{k}$ does not appear to be a simpler problem at the first sight than solving Eq. \ref{eq:recursion}.
+However, it is possible to obtain a more pleasant expression by reparametrizing $p(x_{k}|x_0)$ as

 where $I$ is the identity matrix with appropriate dimensionality.
-We arrive at the following alternative view of the first moment of $p(z_{k+1})$ using the law of the unconscious statistician
+We arrive at the following view of the first moment of $p(x_{k}|x_0)$ using the law of the unconscious statistician